ohbumjun/Purdue_2021_IOT_SolarSystem/README.md

 # Remote Solar Panel Managing Application
-> Application that helps managing the remote Photovoltaic(PV) solar panels in real-tim
+> Application that provides a way to manage the remote Photovoltaic(PV) solar panels in real-time

-# BackGround
+## BackGround
-Amongst renewable energy sources, solar power energy is gaining popularity thanks to low carbon dioxide emission and increasing efficiency.
+> Amongst renewable energy sources, solar power energy is gaining popularity thanks to low carbon dioxide emission and increasing efficiency.

-Photovoltaic(PV) solar panels are one of the ways to harness solar power into renewable energy with only a major initial cost but low maintenance.
+> Photovoltaic(PV) solar panels are one of the ways to harness solar power into renewable energy with only a major initial cost but low maintenance.

 However, due to the tendency of solar energy systems being far away from the electricity users, energy health monitoring in real time and maintaining recovery from faults is the key goal.